opensearch-project/documentation-website/_data-prepper/common-use-cases/codec-processor-combinations.md

 [Apache Avro] helps streamline streaming data pipelines.
 It is most efficient when used with the [`avro` codec]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/sinks/s3#avro-codec) inside an `s3` sink.

+## EventJson

+The event json output codec is used to convert event data and metadata into a json format that can be sent to a sent (like `s3` sink).
+And an event json input codec can be used to read the event and it's metadata back to create an event in the DataPrepper.